ey92/notes/4744/hw4/hw4.md

 ### 1
 _letter two is a consonant_<br>
 **tree:** ```[result [.S [letter two] [.VP [.V is] [.AP a [.A consonant]]]]]```<br><br>
 This one was an easy question as a starting point.
-After understanding the tree structure from class and the example _e0_, this taught me how to begin recognizing what types each expression would produce. 'letter two' is _e_, 'is' is _<et,et>_, 'a' is _ee_, and 'consonant' is _et_.<br>
+After understanding the tree structure from class and the example _e0_, this taught me how to begin recognizing what types each expression would produce. 'letter' is _ee_, 'two' is _e_, 'is' is _<et,et>_, 'a' is _<et,et>_, and 'consonant' is _et_.<br>

 good test cases:
 - chip